Fairey Swordfish: Atlantic operations

 One of the more innovative uses of the Swordfish was its role with merchant aircraft carriers ("MAC ships").
 These were 20 civilian cargo or tanker ships modified to carry three or four aircraft each on anti-submarine duties with convoys.
 Three of these vessels were Dutch-manned, and several Swordfish of 860 (Dutch) Naval Air Squadron were typically deployed on board.
 The others were manned by aircrew from 836 Naval Air Squadron.
 At one time this was the largest squadron operating the type, with 91 aircraft.

-Madagascar Campaign
+Indian Ocean

+In March and April 1941, during the East African campaign, Swordfish from HMS Eagle's 813 and 824 Naval Air Squadrons, operating from shore bases, were used against Italian land and naval targets in Massawa, East Africa.
+On 2 April 1941 four Italian destroyers, attempting to escape from Massawa, were attacked at sea by the Swordfish; the Nazario Sauro and Daniele Manin were sunk in dive-bombing attacks.
+The other two Italian destroyers, Pantera and Tigre were heavily damaged and driven ashore at Jedda and later destroyed by HMS Kingston.

-In 1942, Swordfish of 810 & 829 Squadrons on HMS Illustrious took part in the Battle of Madagascar.
+In 1942, Swordfish of 810 and 829 Squadrons on HMS Illustrious took part in the Battle of Madagascar.
 They dropped dummy paratroopers in support of the initial landings.
 They later conducted anti-ship and anti-submarine operations in Diego Suarez Bay and bombed land targets in support of land operations during Operation Ironclad.
 In the later Operation Jane, Swordfish were ready to support the attack on Tamatave, but in the event the town surrendered before they were needed.